 Additionally, there are many standard OCM templates that can be leveraged at various points during an Agile transformation, including (but by no means limited to):

 - Organizational Readiness Plans/Evaluations (prior to the transformation and before and after training)

 - Stakeholder Engagement Plans (at the outset of the transformation and three or four Sprints in)

 - Stakeholder Interview Questionnaires (at the outset of the transformation and three or four Sprints in)

 - Training Plans (essential for ensuring that both executives and members of the team truly understand what “Agile” means before undertaking the transformation)

 At the end of the day, many Agile transformations fail, oftentimes due to a lack of dedicated focus on one or more pillars of Organizational Change Management.
-An Agile transformation is like any other business process change, with the exception that it requires a change of mindset, which makes Organizational Change Management absolutely essential.
+An Agile transformation is like any other business process change, with the exception that it requires a change of mindset, which makes OCM and Agile change management absolutely essential.
 Ultimately, if you don’t manage this change strategically, your Agile transformation is likely to fall short of expectations.